hanhanwu/Hanhan_NLP/README.md

   * Flair - It combines words embedding methods from multiple tools such as GloVe, BERT, ELMo, etc.
 * References
   * [8 pretrained NLP models][5] - Not only the description of each tool, but also the Github link and some tutorials
+#### Transformers
+* [What is transformer][10]
+  * "The Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence-aligned RNNs or convolution."
+  * "Self-attention, sometimes called intra-attention, is an attention mechanism relating different positions of a single sequence in order to compute a representation of the sequence."
+* [Reformer][11]
+  * It performs as well as those giant Transformer models, but it does so while using far less resources and money.

 ### Web Annotatio Tools
 * WebAnno: https://webanno.github.io/webanno/